Kellymugambi/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  I see a 500 Internal Server Error error:

+  Open your Rails server log
+  Look for the last request that came through
+  Find the error message and stack trace to identify where the error originated

 - Update the number of likes for a toy

   - How I debugged:
+  I see an Unexpected end of JSON input error: in the console

+  Check your fetch request
+  Check the controller action, and make sure to render json:

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I see a 404 Not Found error:

+  Check the Network Tab on the frontend
+  Check the Rails Server logs in the backend
+  Add a new route to handle the HTTP Verb + Path for this request